 Inspection Method Results

 Liquid Penetrant No cracks found.
-No cracks found.
-No cracks found.

-Magnetic Particle
+Magnetic Particle No cracks found.

-Radiography
+Radiography No cracks found.

 Ultrasonics Structural Integrity (angle beam) - no cracks found.
 Thickness (straight beam) - no reductions found.

 Visual (optically aided) No cracks found.

 A correlation between the AE testing and the HM 201 allowed methods was found with the verification of two cracks at the B end fillet weld terminations of the sill bearing plate.
 The other areas identified for further evaluation by AE did not identify cracks or other defects on any of the other tank cars.
-It should be noted that the AE reports did suggest that some of the indications from the AE testing could be attributed to noise.
-The final result is that the tank cars used in the baseline evaluation did not contain an appropriate number of defects to perform an adequate POD study; therefore, artificial flaws were manufactured around the transverse butt weld areas of two tank cars and were used for the POD evaluations.
+It should be noted that the AE reports did suggest that some of the indications from the AE testing could be attributed to noise (undesired signals that interfere with the normal reception or processing of a desired signal); thus, the results were inconclusive.
+The final result is that the tank cars used in the baseline evaluation did not contain an adequate number of defects to perform a statistically valid POD study; therefore, artificial flaws were manufactured around the transverse butt weld areas of two tank cars and were used for the POD evaluations.
 Photographs of the HM 201 accepted NDE methods used in baseline evaluation are shown in Figures 33 through 38.